Tanzania Travel Guide

 Please read our booking terms and conditions, which include our cancellation policy.

-A long fixed-lens camera is recommended for clear and comprehensible pictures in the bush.
+A long fixed-lens camera is recommended for clear, crisp and stunning pictures in the bush.
 Small cameras are okay for normal pictures, such as a view of the city or market.
 All of these technologies can be bought in Africa, but due to import fees, the price may be two times higher than in the US or UK.

 Please inform us immediately of any changes, whether earlier or at the last minute.
 If we are not informed promptly, you must arrange your airport transportation.
 Shuttles and taxis are available at the airport.